 New Perspectives Gained Through Bible Storying

-First, Bible storying is an essential communication tool when sharing the Gospel among unreached people groups in NYC and across the world.
-It is also one of the many valuable tools we have learned at International Project’s Equip missionary training program.
-Yet telling Bible stories – a simple definition of Bible storying – is much more than just a means of communication and a tool.
+First, Bible storying remains an essential communication tool when sharing the gospel among unreached people groups in New York City and across the world.
+It is also one of the many valuable tools we have learned at Equip.
+Yet telling Bible stories – a simple definition of Bible storying – proves much more than a means of communication and a tool.

 Second, storytelling, especially beloved Bible stories, is fun!
 Whether you come from an oral culture or not, we all love stories.
-I personally believe that we each have a gift for storytelling.
-Because God Himself is the Author of the greatest story, it makes sense that He would give people a desire to share stories.
+I personally believe we each have a gift for storytelling.
+Because God himself is the Author of the greatest story, it makes sense that he would give people a desire to share stories.
 Using this gift sparks something in my heart and helps me and my audience relate in a deeper way.

-As my team and I have begun to share more and more Bible stories during our Equip missionary training period here in NYC, I’ve been amazed to hear the responses.
-Some people have questions, others express awe, some quietly digest the story, and still others appear disinterested.
+As my team and I begin to share more and more Bible stories during our Equip missionary training period here in New York City, I reamin amazed at the responses.
+Some people have questions, others express awe, some quietly digest the story.
+Still others appear disinterested.
 The majority of people, though, really do seem to appreciate the Bible story that is shared.

-Hebrews 4:12 tells us God’s Word is living and active, so whether in its spoken or written form, the Holy Spirit uses the Bible to speak to hearts.
-Even if someone appears disinterested or disgusted by the story, we never know how the Spirit is using His truth to pierce their heart and point them to Jesus.
+Hebrews 4:12 tells us God’s Word remains living and active, so whether in its spoken or written form, the Holy Spirit uses the Bible to speak to hearts.
+Even if someone appears disinterested or disgusted by the story, we never know how the Spirit is using his truth to pierce their hearts and point them to Jesus.

-A single story from the Bible is powerful, but a strategy we are taught in our Equip missionary training is using a Bible story set.
+A single-story from the Bible proves powerful, but a strategy we learn in our Equip missionary training includes using a Bible story set.
 A story set is a series of stories that often have the end-goal of sharing about Jesus’ life, death, and resurrection.
 However, story sets can also have specific themes that relate to a particular culture.
 Themes like family, money, festivities, and health may be of great importance to a culture.
 Since these are seen in the Bible, a story set can easily be crafted for that specific audience.

-Since story sets are shared over several weeks and sometimes months, this tool is used in a more relational setting.
-I have been amazed at the opportunity God has given me to use a story set at the nail salon I frequent in my neighborhood.
-As I have developed relationship with one of the Nepali women, I have shared a new Bible story with her each week.
+Since you can share story sets over several weeks and sometimes months, we often use this tool in a more relational setting.
+I remain amazed at the opportunity God has given me to use a story set at the nail salon I frequent in my neighborhood.
+As I have developed a relationship with one of the Nepali women, I have shared a new Bible story with her each week.
 Sometimes I stick to the story set, and other times the Holy Spirit gives me another Bible story to share.